liubin06/VariationalBPR/README.md

 Whether you're pushing the boundaries of recommendation research or building real-world systems with fairness requirements, VarBPR offers both **performance** and **policy control** in one elegant package.

 📖 **Paper**: Link to paper [Variational Bayesian Personalized Ranking ](https://arxiv.org/pdf/2503.11067v2)
+### Acknowledgements
+We are profoundly grateful to the anonymous reviewers of IEEE TPAMI for their exceptional efforts in elevating the conceptual foundation and theoretical depth of the Variational BPR framework.

 <p align='center'>
 <img src='https://github.com/liubin06/Variational-BPR/blob/main/bound.png' width='700'/>
 </p>